katerynapidhorna/katerynapidhorna/README.md

 ### 👋 Hi, I’m Kate.
 I graduated from Codaisseur Academy of Amsterdam as Full stack Developer.
 You can find which skills I’ve gained in my profile section.
-Currently I am working on my interactive resume http://subjectivedevelopment.com/personal-website/
+Currently I am working on my interactive resume using jQuery http://subjectivedevelopment.com/personal-website/

 <!--
 **katerynapidhorna/katerynapidhorna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.